 Going forward, a suite upgrade will cost 6,000 points per night.
 This is still a decent deal, and I would rather upgrade four nights of a paid stay to a suite than get one free night in a standard room.
 On a 4-night stay, though, they have increased the cost by 400%!

-And of course Hyatt Gift Certificates got restricted
+Hyatt Gift Certificates got restricted

-I posted recently about the changes to Hyatt Gift Certificates.
+I wrote recently about the changes to Hyatt Gift Certificates.
 These used to be a great way to use Hyatt’s gift vouchers to make big savings on cash room bookings, but recent changes made them relatively useless in most cases.

 At least customers get ample warning